-A successful film sequel and widely promoted game in both Commodore Format and Commodore Force magazines here in the UK.
-Konami, not often renound for releasing their own C64 games at that time (You had to look way back to Nemesis and Jailbreak for that occurance), decided that their computer licence of Batman Returns should be spread over to the C64 as well as the others.
+A successful film sequel and a widely promoted game in both Commodore Format and Commodore Force magazines here in the UK from between 1992-1993.
+Konami, not often known for releasing their own C64 games at that time, decided that their computer licence of Batman Returns should be spread over to the C64 as well as the others.

 Who better to recruit for the job, but a member of Denton Designs, Roy Bannon.
-Already producing the great World Class Rugby for Audiogenic the year before, Roy was given the job of the C64 conversion, along with Ally Noble and Paul Salmon helping with the graphics.
+Already producing the great World Class Rugby for Audiogenic the year before, Roy was given the job of the C64 conversion, along with Ally Noble, Dawn Jones and Paul Salmon helping with the graphics.

-With the actual final state of the game, only two levels were ever really completed.
-The first level being fully completed and playable, and the second level half completed.
-The game’s animations, graphics and general physics were all completed, so really it was just music and other levels to be finished.
+According to Roy, only two levels were actually ever fully completed.
+The first level being fully complete and playable, and the second level half completed.
+There was likely to be bits of the other levels running, but with no game play implemented.
+Our guess is that the level maps and graphics were all completed, so really it was just music and other levels to be finished.
 Paul Salmon suggested that the conversion was coming on very well and was playing very well too, with all the complicated fight sequences in place too with the two levels that ran.

 Contributions: Roy Bannon, Paul Salmon, John Heap, Simon Scott, Jazzcat, Andrew Fisher, Ally Noble, Mort (for scans), Martyn Carroll

 Roy Bannon and Paul Salmon speak to GTW about work on Batman Returns…